ckardaris/ucollage/README.md

 ## Dependencies
 - `Überzug`

-   Überzug is a command line util which allows to draw images on terminals by using child windows.
+   Überzug is a command line utility which allows to draw images on terminals by using child windows.

 - `bash >= 4.2`
 - `file`